 9. The Tokyo Marathon

 Another marathon that’s very soon, the Tokyo Marathon is great for those who keep in marathon shape year-round or who want to get a head start on 2020 goals.
-The thirteenth edition of this epoch-making event will bring together tens of thousands of runners from all over the world.
+The 14th edition of this epoch-making event on March 1 will bring together tens of thousands of international runners.
 Not only does the marathon give you the opportunity to see Tokyo from a different perspective, but it’s just plain fun.
 When in Tokyo, do as the race participants do and run disguised as a character of the manga while the crowd cheers “ganbare!”

 10. The New York City Marathon